Early Fall Vignettes With Vintage Decor and Natural Elements

 Apples, pears, and pomegranates make great additions to a fall vignette.
 You can also use faux fruit and flowers, which look just as fabulous!

 All the green and red apples I’ve shared here today are faux.
-It’s such a great option because you won’t have to replace them all season because they’ll never go bad.
+It’s a great option because you won’t have to replace them all season.
+After all, they’ll never go bad.

 faux artichokes and pumpkin board in kitchen